ant-wireless/ANT_in_Android/README.md

 #1.
 OVERVIEW

-This is the general release for ANT support in Android.
+This is the Android 4.2 release for ANT support.

+Chips using Vendor Specific Bluetooth HCI messaging for ANT packets (wl12xx and bcm433x) are not currently supported.
 Implementations using the BTIPS stack or external ANT devices will require a different package.

 #2.
 CHIP DETAILS